5argon/Firestorm/README.md

 - Type excluded in a Document : Map (Map = dictionary of JSON not map as in world map), Geopoint (LatLng), bytes (use base-64 string instead).
 - Any mentioned types that is in an array.
 Basically, recursive programming is hard and I don't want to mess with it + my game does not have nested map design.
 But hey!
 Array is implemented!
 A friend list per player for example can be strings in an array.
-- On getting component you must provide a **type generic**.
+- On getting component you must provide a concrete **type generic** with all fields known except `List<object>` which is used to receive Firestore array.
 It **must** be a `class` (because it would be easy to do reflection to populate its value).
-If you would like to receive array, use `List<object>`.
-You take the risk of casting those objects if they are of different type!
 It will be reflected by field name of the document to match with what's in your type.
 The remaining fields are left at default.
-You cannot substitute any fields with `Dictionary<string, string>`.
+You cannot substitute any fields with, for example, `Dictionary<string, string>`.
 - Transaction not supported.
-(You cannot do atomic operation that rolls back together when one thing fails)
+(Used for atomic operation that rolls back together when one thing fails)
 - Manual rollback not supported.
-(There is a REST endpoint for this)
+(There is actually a REST endpoint for this)
 - Batched write not supported.
 - Ordering not supported.
 - Limiting not supported.
 - Listening for realtime updates not supported.
 - Query cursor/pagination not supported.
 - Offline data not supported.
 - Managing index not supported.
+(It is a long-running operation, not easy to poll for status)
 - Import/export data not supported.
 - No admin API supported.
 (Use a work around by creating a "super user" with all allowed permission for the Firestore instead of a real service account)
 - Ordering of a query is locked to **ascending**.
 When creating a composite index please use only ascending index.